-Each year the cheap, wild hostel-like hotel puts on a "Greek-style" Halloween celebration.
-They promise "Traditional Greek-style cocktails with a Halloween twist".
+- And on Corfu, the infamous Pink Palace never misses a chance for a party.
+Each year the budget hostel-like hotel puts on a "Greek-style" Halloween celebration, promising traditional Greek-style cocktails with a Halloween twist.
 Orange ouzo, anyone?